A gap year in Malaysia

 A gap year is a great option if you feel like you need a break between school and further study.
 If you want to go overseas during your gap year there are lots of organisations you can travel, work or volunteer with.

-"I always knew I wanted to take a gap year and I always knew I wanted to travel," says Marlie.
-"But I didn't want to go just anywhere for a couple of weeks then come home, I wanted to do something special."
+"I always knew I wanted to take a gap year and I always knew I wanted to travel," says Marlie, "but I didn't want to go just anywhere for a couple of weeks then come home.
+I wanted to do something special."

-Living and working as a GAPper
+Living and working in Malaysia

 Marlie was placed in Johor, on the Western Peninsula of Malaysia.
 She lived in a small fishing village called Pontian and taught English as a Second Language (ESL) at a boarding school.